GovernorFancyPants/desolaterunner/_drafts/_posts/trail-running-in-lisbon.md

 We took the train from Lisbon down to Setúbal

 Bushes from hell, where even the leafs have thorns, THE LEAFS, come on...

+The heat

+B&B Adóa in Portinho da Arrábida

+The beach, salt in the wounds